koala-droid/acme-web-design/development-strategy.md

 Nothing yet.

-## 2. User Story 2: it is all about branching
+## 2. User Story 2: -b beginning
+As a user of this story I would see a whole added structure of HTML file.

 ### Repo